--- Parse the following arguments as parts of message.

--h

---help Show summary of options.

-+h

-++help Show summary of options, and use colours even if stdout is piped.

---verion Show version of program.

--f PONY

---file PONY

---pony PONY

---quote PONY

-Specify the pony that should printed, this can either be a file name or a pony name printed by ponysay -1.
+I J J supports the following options.
+Parse the following arguments as parts of message. -h help Show summary of options. +h ++help Show summary of options, and use colours even if stdout is piped. -v verion Show version of program. -f PONY file PON pony PON JY Specify the pony that should printed, this can either be a file name or a pony name printed by ponysay -1.
 This option can be used multiple times to specify a set of ponies from which one will be selected randomly.
 If no pony is specified one will be selected randomly.
 If you have util-say installed, you can use .png-files as the arguments for this options.
 In versions earlier than version 2.0, the if the pony were a file name it had to include a '/'.
-This is not longer required and any existing pony name supersedes file names.
+This is not longer required and any existing pony name supersedes file names. +f PONY ++file PON ++pony PON JY Just as +f, but it uses extra (non-MLP:FiM) ponies instead of standard (MLP:FiM) ponies -F PONY any-fil anyfile any-pony anypony PONY y PONY PONY -q PONY quote P( This option combines -f and +f.

 By using this option, a pony will be printed with quotes from her in My Little Pony: Friendship is Magic.
 The pony will be selected randomly, unless at least one pony is added as an argument to -q.
 If one or more ponies are added as an argument to -q, the pony will be selected randomly from that set of ponies.
 This option requires the extension ponyquotes4ponysay, which is included by default since version 1.2.
 The argument can be a file name, but only if it ends with .pony.

-'''

---f [PONY...]

---files [PONY...]

---ponies [PONY...]
+--f [PONY...] --files [PONY...] --ponies [PONY...]

-'''